ctb/2017-ucdavis-igg201b/lab2/README.md

    * left and right arrows scroll
    * `q` to quit
    * CTRL-h and CTRL-l do "big" scrolls
+   * `g ecoli:position` will take you to a specific location.

 ## Build our own variant caller!